IQ Noise Correction (IQ-NC)

 To improve measurement speed, follow these recommendations:

 IQ Noise Correction can be used with any repeating signal and any measurement.
 However certain measurements provide some level of auto configuration of the IQ Noise Correction parameters.
+This auto configuration will take effect when the Auto-configure from Measurement parameter is enabled.

 If IQ Noise Correction cannot be performed, the Search Time (or Main Time) trace will show an IQNC? trace LED.
 If you click on this LED, you can see the reason why IQ Noise Corrections cannot be performed.
 The typical case is that not enough repetitions could be found.